 The cabinet includes a self-supporting frame constructed from extruded aluminum channel and formed aluminum pieces.
-The face and back sections are made from aluminum sheet material.
-The masks protecting the illuminated digits and other lighted elements are also made from aluminum sheet material.
+The face and back sections are made from aluminum sheet material, as are the masks protecting the illuminated digits and other lighted elements.
 Mask and face pieces are finished with enamel paint.
 All other cabinet surfaces are mill finish.
 Captions, optional accent striping, and other decorative elements are cut from exterior grade vinyl.
 Electro-Mech offers eighteen standard paint and vinyl colors.
 Other color options are available as an upgrade.